The Prince of Egypt: Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 79% based on 92 reviews and an average rating of 7.1/10.
-The website's critics consensus reads: "The Prince of Egypts stunning visuals and first-rate voice cast more than compensate for the fact that it's better crafted than it is emotionally involving".
 Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100 based on 26 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times praised the film in his review saying that "The Prince of Egypt is one of the best-looking animated films ever made.
+Roger Ebert of the Chicago Sun-Times wrote that "The Prince of Egypt is one of the best-looking animated films ever made.
 It employs computer-generated animation as an aid to traditional techniques, rather than as a substitute for them, and we sense the touch of human artists in the vision behind the Egyptian monuments, the lonely desert vistas, the thrill of the chariot race, the personalities of the characters.
 This is a film that shows animation growing up and embracing more complex themes, instead of chaining itself in the category of children's entertainment".
-Richard Corliss of Time magazine gave a negative review of the film saying that the film lacks creativity and joy.
-Stephen Hunter from The Washington Post praised the film saying that "the movie's proudest accomplishment is that it revises our version of Moses toward something more immediate and believable, more humanly knowable".

-Lisa Alspector from the Chicago Reader praised the film and wrote: "The blend of animation techniques somehow demonstrates mastery modestly, while the special effects are nothing short of magnificent".
-Houston Chronicles Jeff Millar praised the animation of Prince of Egypt and called it "an amalgam of Hollywood biblical epic, Broadway supermusical and nice Sunday school lesson".
-James Berardinelli from Reelviews praised the film highly, describing the animation as "top-notch" and able to match Disney films in that regard.
-Liam Lacey of The Globe and Mail gave a somewhat negative review, writing that Prince of Egypt is spectacular but that the film takes itself too seriously.
-MovieGuide also reviewed the film favorably, saying that The Prince of Egypt took animated films to a new level of entertainment, also commenting that the "magnificent" art, music, story, and realization make The Prince of Egypt "one of the most entertaining masterpieces of all time".
+MovieGuide also reviewed The Prince of Egypt favorably, saying that it took animated films to a new level of entertainment, and that the "magnificent" art, music, story, and realization make it "one of the most entertaining masterpieces of all time".

+Stephen Hunter from The Washington Post wrote that "the movie's proudest accomplishment is that it revises our version of Moses toward something more immediate and believable, more humanly knowable".

+Lisa Alspector from the Chicago Reader wrote: "The blend of animation techniques somehow demonstrates mastery modestly, while the special effects are nothing short of magnificent."

+Jeff Millar from The Houston Chronicle praised the animation and called the film "an amalgam of Hollywood biblical epic, Broadway supermusical and nice Sunday school lesson".

+James Berardinelli from Reelviews described the animation as "top-notch" and able to match Disney films in that regard.

+Liam Lacey of The Globe and Mail gave a negative review, writing that it is spectacular, but it takes itself too seriously.
+Richard Corliss of Time magazine also disliked the film, saying that it lacks creativity and joy.